What Is Coco Coir? 7 Reasons We Love It Plus a Few Dislikes

 Packaging Coco Coir Fiber and Coco Coir Peat

-Many products we commonly use are made from the long coco coir fibers.
+Many products we commonly use are made from long coco coir fibers.
 These are shoved into a compactor and baled for easier transport.
 You can see that process at the 1:05 mark in the first video.

 How Much Coco Coir is in a Brick or Block